 Everyone in our industry more or less agrees on the paramount importance of content in digital communications, regardless of whether that content lives on a kiosk, touchscreen, billboard, or video wall.
-But since the onset of the COVID-19 pandemic lockdowns, and perhaps to some degree for the foreseeable future, we’re all thinking a bit differently about how and why content is crafted.
+But since the onset of COVID-19, and perhaps to some degree for the foreseeable future, we’re all thinking a bit differently about how and why content is crafted.
 In general, it could be said that the focus has shifted from catching a consumer’s attention in a matter of seconds to at least appearing to become a philanthropic public health enterprise.
 That said, here are three successful examples of coronavirus-related content deployments from around the globe for your ongoing reference:

 Intersection’s Information Resources